MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Creating and configuring a workflow checklist

-To create and configure a workflow, you’ll need to complete several tasks.
+To create and configure a workflow, you'll need to complete several tasks.
-The following steps lists the tasks you’ll need to complete and the order in which you should complete them.
+The following steps lists the tasks you'll need to complete and the order in which you should complete them.
 See *Creating and configuring a workflow* for more detailed steps.